openjdk/guide/src/index.md

 ![Diagram of server repos and user's clone](devModel.gif)
 :::

 Changesets need to be _pushed_ via ssh to the read/write repository which resides on the OpenJDK Mercurial server.
 The easiest way to do this is to have each repository define the "default-push" path in every repository's `.hg/hgrc` file.
-The `.hg/hgrc` file in is not a managed file - it is private to the repository.
+The `.hg/hgrc` file in isn't a managed file - it's private to the repository.
 The following example defines the "default" and "default-push" paths for clones of the jdk9/dev team repository.

     [paths]
     default = http://hg.openjdk.java.net/jdk9/dev